peterokwara/wit.ai-messenger-bot/README.md

-# Wit.ai Messenger Bot
+# Wit.ai Messenger Bot Tutorial Starter

 A messenger bot that understands what cryptocurrency the user is asking the price about and then sends the price to the user.
+This is the tutorial starter.

 ## Video Example